 How are you going to choose the attributes that will set your brand apart and your target audience will identify with?

-In determining your brand attributes, you’ll dive into self-reflection, asking yourself critical questions like “What does your brand stand for?”
+In determining your brand attributes, you’ll go through self-reflection, asking yourself critical questions like “What does your brand stand for?”

 You’ll also venture into customer research to discern what customers associate with your brand.